dkovacs24/ReviOS_faq/docs/not-related.md

 ## Installation stoped with an error

 First, verify the ISO.
-You can find the checksums [here](https://www.revi.cc/revios/download/verify).
+You can find the checksums on the [Verification page of the Revision website](https://www.revi.cc/revios/download/verify).
+You can get help with the verification in the [installation guide](install.md#verification)'s section about it.

 And if you use Rufus, switch to Ventoy.
-Help in the [installation guide](install.md).
+Help in the [installation guide](install.md#ventoy).

-If the installation needs a driver, please refer the [installation tutorial](install.md#missing-drivers).
+If the installation needs a driver, please refer the [installation guide](install.md#missing-drivers).

 ---